 1 lb of beef =1,799 gallons of water

 1 lb of chicken = 468 gallons of water

 1 gallon of milk = 880 gallons of water

 1 gallon of coffee = 880 gallons of water

 1 loaf of bread = 240 gallons of water

 1 chocolate bar = 455 gallons of water (Yikes!)

 #4 Our bodies require it.
 Chances are good we all know that we need water to live.
 But lets never forget the fact that 2/3rds of our body is made up of water, that 90% of our brain is water, and that we can only live about five days without an adequate supply.

 #5 Energy.
 I don’t know about you but I like turning lights on when it gets dark and am fanatical about using my computer when I want or need to use it.
 An air conditioner and a refrigerator are also quite nice.
 But what we seldom consider is how much water it takes to “fuel” all the hundreds of things I use energy for every single day.
 Until I researched this article I didn’t know that some 580 billion cubic meters of freshwater are used for energy production every year around the world.
-In other words, producing energy uses about 15% of the world’s total water usage a year, second only to agriculture.
-In California 40% of our freshwater goes to make our electricity.
+In other words, producing energy uses in some cases up to 44% of the world’s total water usage in a year, second only to agriculture.
+In California 22% of our water goes to make our electricity.